JolanJ/welpco/CONTEXT.md

 ## 1. Project Overview

 - **Project Name:** WELPCO
-- **Core Concept:** A web platform designed to connect users (homeowners, parents, etc.) with local, vetted freelancers, referred to as "Welpers," for a variety of home and personal care services.
+- **Core Concept:** A comprehensive marketplace platform designed to connect users (homeowners, parents, businesses, etc.) with local, vetted service providers, referred to as "Welpers," for ALL types of services - from child care and lawn mowing to construction, dog walking, plumbing, electrical work, cleaning, tutoring, party planning, and everything in between.
+WELPCO is a one-stop platform for finding welpers for any service need.
 - **Key Functionality:**
   - **User-Facing:** Service discovery, location-based search, viewing service provider profiles, scheduling, and booking.
   - **Provider-Facing ("Welper"):** Profile creation, service listing, managing bookings.